-In February, Montessori School of Durham joined with 8 other Triangle independent schools to host a Job Fair for underrepresented teachers and school professionals.
-We look forward to hosting another soon!
+Every spring, Montessori School of Durham joins with other Triangle independent schools to host a Job Fair for underrepresented teachers and school professionals.
+We look forward to hosting again this coming year!

 Tammy Squires, Head of School